stoic-roboticist/kmriiwa_ws_devel/README.md

 $ ros2 launch kmr_slam_toolbox KMR_online_async_launch.launch.py
 ```

-To visualize the map you are creating, we need to launch rviz.
+To visualize the map you are creating, we need to launch RViz.
 This can be done by running
 ```
 $ ros2 launch kmr_bringup rviz.launch.py
 ```